A VERY BLACKWELL CHRISTMAS

 And then there they were—flushed!
 At least Jennifer looked presentable in the black Prada leather pencil skirt she’d paired with a long-sleeve cashmere sweater.
 But Lisa?
 My perfect size zero?
 She only looked passable in a pair of dark skinny jeans and a white blouse.
 Yes, she was a writer who spent most of her days huddled in what I imagined was some dark, lifeless room where she banged out her ridiculous zombie novels, so I decided to give her outfit a pass, if only because her hair and makeup were on point.

-At least she’d tended to them before she’d dared to come here.
+At least she’d tended to them before she’d dared to come and see me.

 “What’s the issue?”
-I said before either of them could speak.
+I asked before either of them could speak.
 “I have a meeting to attend in ten minutes, so make it quick.”

 “Ten minutes?”
 Lisa said in frustration.
 “This is going to take at least an hour to sort out.”